 Figure 4: Best Approaches

 Figure 4 depicts the two best options with the setup on the left being the preferred approach, option 2.
 Sharing the same cloud provider, interfacing on a private virtual network and using the web browser to interact with the VM is more secure (i.e. minimizes internet exposure) and eliminates technical issues that have been experienced by previous CCSDS interoperability tests.
 The approach depicted in Figure 4 on the left utilizes the same cloud provider with different virtual machines where the information passed between the two virtual machines occurs on a separate Virtual Local Area Network (VLAN).
 It is important to communicate with the cloud provider and ensure the capability is available to connect two virtual machines on an isolated VLAN.
-Using this approach the virtual machines are not exposed to the Internet thereby reducing the risk of external cyber attacks.
+Using this approach, the virtual machines are not exposed to the Internet thereby reducing the risk of external cyber-attacks.
 Each agency interacts with their virtual machine via web browser using a Keyboard, Video and Mouse (KVM) like connection.

 The contingency approach in Figure 4 on the right, option #3, utilizes two different cloud providers and it incurs more risk.
-The virtual machines from the respective agencies would be exposed to the Internet and thereby have a high exposure to cyber attack.
-Therefore additional controls would need to be put in place like host-based firewalls and/or host-based intrusion detection to lock down communications and only allow the necessary ports and protocols inbound and outbound.
+The virtual machines from the respective agencies would be exposed to the Internet and thereby have a high exposure to cyber-attack.
+Therefore, additional controls would need to be put in place like host-based firewalls and/or host-based intrusion detection to lock down communications and only allow the necessary ports and protocols inbound and outbound.
 In the contingency scenario, all the traffic traverses public IP space and if unencrypted could be subject to eavesdropping.
 However, in most cases the data being utilized during CCSDS testing is non-sensitive test data therefore eavesdropping may not be a concern.

 Cloud Provider